machal/cssmine-content/nastroje-oocss.md

 -   element – an entity inside an object or a sub-object (`.button-icon` representing an icon within a button)

--   modifier – objectu property (`.button-primary` representing the main call-to-action button)
+-   modifier – object property (`.button-primary` representing the main call-to-action button)

-It might come in handy to visualy distinguis these three element types when dealing with bigger projects.
+It might come in handy to visually distinguish these three element types when dealing with bigger projects.

 5) The Lowest Specificity